 A product strategy is a high-level plan outlining what your company hopes to achieve with a new product, as well as action steps for reaching those goals.

 These action steps could describe the process of launching a new product outright, or, as we’ve seen during the pandemic, they could describe how to pivot your products to accommodate your market’s changing needs.

 As an example, we’ve seen many companies adjust their business models to respond to new demands during the pandemic:

 Product strategies are an essential part of making sure your products find their market, regardless if you’re launching a new product or pivoting to a new approach.

 Overall, a solid product strategy helps you:

-There are three main product strategy elements you’ll need to consider: Your market, your business goals, and your product’s key differentiators.
+There are three main elements you’ll need to include in your product strategy: Your market, your business goals, and your product’s key differentiators.

 If you want to learn how to create a product strategy, start with your market.
 This applies to what customer needs you serve with your product as well as to whom you’re selling.
 Who’s buying your product?
 How will they use it?
 Think ahead here and look for data-driven insights into your customers’ pain points, then come up with proactive solutions to address them.